|

 --

-and equal parts ironic relish and rumbling bleakness into his evocation
+parts ironic relish and rumbling bleakness into his

 --